 You can restart the device in two ways, either from Google Home device or with the Google Home App.
 Open Google Home App on iPhone or Android > Make Sure Primary Google Account is Selected > Tap on Hamburger Menu > Devices > Select Google Home Card > Tap 3-dot Menu > Reboot.

 Alternatively, you can perform a power recycle.
 Unplug Google Home Power Supply, wait a minute and Plug back in and wait again to boot the device.

 Setup Google Home from a Different Device

 You did all possible fixes to get the multi-user account support on your Google Home.
-Then the last option is to try from a different device.
-Before you start, make sure the new device location set to US and you are downloading the Google Hoem App from US iTunes or Playstore.
+Then the last option is to try on a different device.
+Before you start, make sure the new device location set to the US, and you are downloading the Google Hoem App from US iTunes or PlayStore.